JustlfC03/SCUNet-plusplus/README.md

 -  Run test.py to Test (Put the dataset in npz format into datasets/test)
 - The batch size we used is 24.
 If you do not have enough GPU memory, the bacth size can be reduced to 12 or 6 to save memory.

+## 5. New FUMPE dataset
+Upon review, we find significant errors and deviations in the original dataset annotations.
+So, we reannotated these datasets to ensure accuracy.
+We have uploaded the link for downloading the new FUMPE dataset to our GitHub repository, thereby providing other users with the ability to access and utilize it.
+If you want to use our relabelled dataset, please cite our article.

+Donwload link is available at [Google Drive]().

 ## References
 * [TransUnet](https://github.com/Beckschen/TransUNet)